plan-net/core4/docs/source/job.rst

    :alt: job_states

 Jobs are guided via config- or class-variables,
-A most basic subset of these settings are descriped in the table below:
+A most basic subset of these settings are described in the table below:

  ================= ====================================================================
           property description